-For many students writing a perfect essay often results in a failure and they are genuinely surprised at the enthusiasm of their classmates when it comes to writing an essay.
+For many students writing a perfect essay often results in failure, and they are genuinely surprised at the enthusiasm of their classmates when it comes to writing an essay.
 Why is that so?
 The answer is simple - because we all are different.
-Someone likes to orate, fantasize and argue.
+Someone likes to orate, fantasize, and argue.
 Such people are usually fond of writing essays.
 However, many find themselves completely lost sitting in front of a blank sheet and a given topic.
-Is there a way to solve the problem of the essay writing?
+Is there a way to solve the problem of essay writing?
 There is no one-size-fits-all solution, but there are some ways to make your paper better.

 - Define the topic

 If you are allowed to pick a topic on your own, choose something interesting for you.
 If you cannot find anything striking within the subject, look for the one that seems more captivating than others.
 If a topic has been assigned and it is either difficult or boring, instead of procrastinating, try to strictly follow the common essay writing tips structure.